rxseven/docker-playground/README.md

 ### Running code linting

-Run the following command and enter the available options:
+Run the following command, then enter the available options to run code (JavaScript or SCSS) linting with ESLint and Stylelint:

 ```sh
 make lint